ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 .gitignore (optional)
 ~~~~~~~~~~~~~~~~~~~~~

-Template file that specifies intentionally untracked files that Git should ignore.
-This file is part of the template update, but can be optionally updated if required.
+This template file specifies intentionally untracked files that Github should ignore.
+This file is part of the template update, but it optionally can be updated, if required.

 .. literalinclude:: ../../app_init/gitignore
     :language: bash